jimz011/homekit-infused/README.md

 * [Radarr-Upcoming-Media](https://github.com/custom-components/sensor.radarr_upcoming_media) - HACS Supported, install with HACS - Required to use with Upcoming Media Card.
 * [XboxOne](https://github.com/hunterjm/hassio-addons/tree/master/xboxone) - Not supported, install Manually - Xbox One Component to control you Xbox one from Home Assistant

-## TO DO (*updated: 05/07/2019)
+## TO DO (*updated: 11/07/2019)
 - Global theming to have the ability to have themes change dynamically, in automations and per user.
-This will include a day and night theme ###in Progress (this could take a while)
+This will include a day and night theme ###in Progress (this could take a while as this is a shitload of work and atm not the highest priority)
-- Will remove the newly added vacuum card in favor of a plain ol' picture-elements card ###Currently in Progress
+- Switching out popup cards for conditional cards, I am currently testing this and it is far from certain if I will do this. ###In Progress
 - Scenes (continue the testing of my automations and where needed change) ###Postponed for later evaluation
 - Xiaomi Plantsensor Cards ###Postponed to a future release
 - Dog food and water dispenser ###Products either not ordered yet or waiting for order to arrive, postponed to a future release
-- Energy Consumption Graphs ###completed, will drop in next release
 - Other graphs related to servers/computers etc. ###Postponed to a future release
-- Rework climate view to accomodate more information ###completed, will drop in next release
-- Map, Zones, Spot Cleaning and all the good stuff for vacuum cleaners ###Currently in Progress
+- Declutter some more cards ###In Progress
-- Add more buttons to the other view (or main menu) to get all functions in one place if needed ###Currently in Progress
+- Add more buttons to then menu to get all functions in one place if needed ###Currently in Progress
 - And many more, which I can't think of at the moment and trust me it is probably a lot! ###Always in Progress

 ## Changelog
+### Changes (11/07/2019)
+Sorry for the long delay, I have actually tried to rearrange the setup for use with swipe-card, but unfortunately this is way too buggy to be any good (it looked nice though), anyways a weeks work totally useless.
+But no fear, I still have the promised update for you guys.

+- Added a pretty cool Vacuum Control Center, this will replace the previously used xiaomi-vacuum-cleaner-card and you can safely remove that addon if you use this setup, you will need a custom card for the zone map which can be found here: https://github.com/PiotrMachowski/Home-Assistant-Lovelace-Xiaomi-Vacuum-Map-card, the rest of the cards are just cards that you should already have if you follow this setup.
+- The maintenance/cleaning popup card no longer has the dog card
+- Moved around button placements of the frontpage to fit the menu button (previously this was the "other view", now you can simply press the menu button on the frontpage to show the entire menu, convenient eh?)
+- Testing conditional cards as a replacement to popup cards, so far it seems to work very well.
+If you want to try it out yourself you can see my code, it uses conditional cards to show the menu now whereas before you would have to go to the actual view.
+This should save time and makes the interface a bit easier to use, in the future I might decide to swap all popup cards in favor of conditional cards, but like I said this is something I am currently testing
+- The NOW ON and AUTOMATIONS popup buttons have been moved to the menu
+- Added a dog popup button on the frontpage, this card was moved from the maintenance/cleaning popup card.
+It also has a state, device tracker and location added to it.
+For questions about this please send me a message on the HA community forums.
+- Splitted the frontpage in multiple yaml files, this is in preparation for the conditional cards as this would clutter a single view immensely
+- Minor fixes to the code

+NOTE: Unfortunately all these changes (and the changes I still have in mind) keeps me from working on proper theming, themes are worked on but at a very slow pace, please have patience or use any other theme available on the community.
+If you do decide to use the theme I provide note that if you really need to get work done in the dev-states panel you will have to change the theme back to default as there are some black and white elements which are themed badly.
 ### Changes (05/07/2019):
 - Reworked Climate Control panel (also changed this in the other view, better know as the main menu)
 - Added Energy Consumption to the setup